CityOfZion/neo-python/README.md

 - Runs smart contracts on the block chain in a python virtual machine
 - Very basic Wallet functionality (Not fully tested, please do not use on mainnet)

-## What will it do
+### What will it do

 - Full python RPC client
 - Compile smart contracts written python and deploy to blockchain
 - Full smart contract debugging and inspection

 ### Get Help or give help

 - Open a new [issue](https://github.com/CityOfZion/neo-python/issues/new) if you encounter a problem.
-- Or ping **@localhuman** on the [NEO Slack](https://join.slack.com/t/neoblockchainteam/shared_invite/MjE3ODMxNDUzMDE1LTE1MDA4OTY3NDQtNTMwM2MyMTc2NA).
+- Or ping [@localhuman](https://github.com/localhuman) on the [NEO Slack](https://join.slack.com/t/neoblockchainteam/shared_invite/MjE3ODMxNDUzMDE1LTE1MDA4OTY3NDQtNTMwM2MyMTc2NA).
-- Pull requests welcome.
+- Pull requests are welcome.
 You can help with wallet functionality, writing tests or documentation, or on any other feature you deem awesome.
 All successful pull requests will be rewarded with one photo of a cat or kitten.

 ### License

 - Open-source [Apache 2.0](https://github.com/CityOfZion/neo-python/blob/master/LICENSE).
 - Main author is [@localhuman](https://github.com/localhuman).

-## Getting started

-### Overview
+### Project structure

 ```
 neo-python
 ├── compiler.py
 ├── prompt.py            <─── terminal client
 ├── node.py
 └── neo
     ├── Core